araitatsuya/Caffe_Installation/README.md

 # Caffe_Installation

 It is very fun to test out Deepdream.
-However, installation of Caffe is a bit headache.
+However, the installation of Caffe is a headache.

 Mac OS Sierra. v10.12.5.